durosyan/mst-golf-tournament/README.md

 ---

-## Requirements
+## Customer Requirements

 Create a simple user interface that displays the data in a basic table layout.

 The data is being sent on a socket event `data-update` here: `wss://mst-full-stack-dev-test.herokuapp.com/`

-- Short time span: ~ 1 week
+- Short time span,
-- Your UI should update in real-time as data is received
+- Your UI should update in real-time as data is received,
-- Use of UI frameworks and libraries
+- Use of UI frameworks and libraries,
-- Sorting / Searching / Filtering
+- Sorting / Searching / Filtering,
-- Scalability
+- Scalability,
-- Consider future functionality (give chatgpt the data and talk to it?)
+- Consider future functionality (give chatgpt the data and talk to it?).

 Example of data object emitted: